aadya940/aadya940/README.md

 ## Experience
 - **Google Summer of Code 2024:** Participating with the organization NumFOCUS.
-- **Machine Learning Engineer Intern at Unify AI:** Worked on their Python Transpiler API.
+- **ML Engineer Intern at Unify AI:** Worked on their Python Transpiler API.

 ## Personal Projects
 - **ChainoPy:** A Python package for Markovian Stochastic Analysis.
 [Check out the project](https://github.com/aadya940/chainopy)